bjarn/bjarn/README.md

 </p>

 ### What I do.
 A jack of all trades - yes, I am very 🔥 passionate about what I do.
-My primary focus lies on DevOps, Android and React development, but also am experienced with:
+My primary focus is DevOps, Android and React development, but also am experienced with:
 - Android (Kotlin/Java)
 - iOS (Swift)
 - Vue/Nuxt